rydmike/flex_seed_scheme/README.md

 * Use two additional tonal palettes tones, 5 and tone 98.
 They can be used to offer more fidelity at the dark and light end of the tonal palettes, and can be mapped to `ColorScheme` colors when using custom tone mapping.
-Tone 98 was previously also available in the web-based [Material 3 Theme Builder](https://m3.material.io/theme-builder#/custom), but is no longer and is also not included in the [Material 3 design guide](https://m3.material.io/styles/color/the-color-system/key-colors-tones).
+Tone 98 was previously also available in the web-based [Material 3 Theme Builder](https://m3.material.io/theme-builder#/custom), but is no longer so, and is also not included in the [Material 3 design guide](https://m3.material.io/styles/color/the-color-system/key-colors-tones).
 Which explicitly mentions thirteen tones and excludes tone 98.
 With **FlexSeedScheme** you can use fifteen tones, including 98 and 5.

 ## Background